maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 I don't think an all or nothing approach really makes sense as a rule of thumb.
 Let the situation dictate the solution.
 Here are some thoughts on option 1 versus option 2:

-- Keep them separate and you can serve lighter, device specific stylesheet, JavaScript and images.
+- Keep them separate and you can serve lighter, device specific stylesheets, JavaScript and images.
 This translates to less complexity and better performance.
 - As applications grow and user needs change, it might become necessary to separate mobile out completely.
 If you start out separate this transition might be easier.
-- Keep styles together, and you won't forget to work on one while working on the other.
+- Many argue that if you keep styles together, you won't forget to work on one while working on the other.
-- Designing for a mobile device, a tablet device, and a desktop could be time-consuming, responsive design can accommodate all three.
+- Designing for a mobile and desktop version of your website can be time-consuming, responsive design can accommodate all three.
-- With responsive design, change the code once and it trickles down to all devices.

-Right now responsive web design is hugely popular.
+- You may miss mobile devices or miscategorize devices using user agent strings and device databases.

 The article [Reasons for Responsive Design][Responsive Reasons] give you some good reasons why you should consider using it.

 The article "[CSS MediaQuery for Mobile is Fool’s Gold][Media Queries]" gives an opposite perspective and does a good job of illustrating why media queries might not be the silver bullet for serving up mobile styles and content.
 There is one quote in particular that the author uses that resonates with me:

 > Create a product, don’t re-imagine one for small screens.
 Great mobile products are created, never ported.